Ron Tudor: Publication

 In September 1988 Tudor wrote an article for The Sound Engineering Magazine detailing Metropolis Audio's Studio Three, "From an acoustic viewpoint, a lot of the possible problems were eliminated with exhaustive acoustic tests during the latter part of studio construction and equipment installation, wiring..."

-Honors, awards, distinctions
+Honours, awards and distinctions

-In June 1979 Ron Tudor was appointed a Member of the Order of the British Empire, "For service to the recording industry".
+In June 1979, Tudor was appointed a Member of the Order of the British Empire, "For service to the recording industry".
 At the APRA Music Awards of 1996 he received the Ted Albert Award for Outstanding Services to Australian Music.
 In 1999 the Australian Recording Industry Association acknowledged Tudor's and Armstrong's work for Australian music by presenting each with a Special Achievement Award.

 Personal

 Melbourne Observers Ash Long reported in June 2017 that, "Ron Tudor, in his 90s, now lives in the country."
 Since 2015 he was a resident at an aged care facility in Maldon, Victoria.
-Ronald Stewart Tudor died on 21 August 2020, aged 96.
+Ronald Stewart Tudor died on 21 August 2020 aged 96.